 The Flesh And The Spirit: Analysis

 The poem reflects an intellectual conflict over the Spirit and the Flesh, represented as two sisters.
-While Flesh takes pleasure in a materialistic world, the Spirit is more concerned with the Heavenly noble contemplation.
-The poem is an inner conflict of Bradstreet’s Puritan beliefs and the wilderness of America, thus: “In secret place where once I stood Close by the Banks of Lacrim flood.”
+While the Flesh takes pleasure in a materialistic world, the Spirit is more concerned with the Heavenly noble contemplation.
+The poem is an inner conflict between Bradstreet’s Puritan beliefs and the wilderness of America, thus: “In secret place where once I stood Close by the Banks of Lacrim flood.”
 This indicates a secret place in the narrator’s world where, whether physically or mentally, she deals with an inner conflict in a time of hardship.

 The Flesh And The Spirit: Central Idea